technance-foundation/vercel-to-github-relay/README.md

 4. Triggers the E2E workflow with the correct inputs
 5. Lets the E2E Test Runner handle everything else

-It’s a small piece of glue, but it’s what makes PR E2E checks feel “native” in GitHub.
+It’s a small piece of glue, but it's what makes E2E checks feel like a natural part of your pull-request flow.

 ---

 ### GitHub App Required

 The Relay uses a GitHub App to create check runs and trigger workflows.
-If you don't have one yet, follow the setup guide here:
+If you don’t have one yet, follow the setup guide here:

 👉 **[GitHub App Setup Guide](./GITHUB_APP_SETUP.md)**

+---

 ## **Environment variables**